 “Remember,” she said.
 “Palm cupped, fingers together.”

 “Oh yeah,” I said, cupping my palm and sliding my fingers inward over her back.
 Her body shivered for just the slightest of seconds.

 “Now,” she continued, clearing her throat.
 “We need to get rid of that slouch.”

 I straightened up my neck, consciously adjusting to the correct posture.
 As I did so, our eyes met.
 For a second, I was not able to look right at her, and my eyes darted quickly to the left.
 I scolded myself for my cowardice and quickly turned my gaze back to her.
 It was not because my eyes didn’t want to look at the young woman in front of me; in fact, it was quite the opposite.
 I was actually very taken by her.
 Her features were more subtle, her make-up less dramatic than most, but her beauty was present in a classical sense.
 It was simple and honest.
 Dayna seemed like the kind of girl you dream about as a boy, in grade school, when the idea of true love is first instilled in your mind before the harsh realities of life came crashing down on you.

-And on that night in particular it had been notably hard to hold her gaze.
+And on that night, in particular, it had been notably hard to hold her gaze.
 I felt as if she would take one glance into my quivering eyes and immediately know of the very private dream that had played out in the depths of my unconscious as I slept next to my fiancé the previous evening.
 Granted, having a familiar person appear in one’s dream is usually nothing to get worked up about, or even something worth remembering, but this dream was different.
 This dream…I could not forget.

 Then I woke up in my bed, the rod between my legs pulsing upwards, against thin cotton sheets.